The Dashboard has encountered an exception!

 So, it has a small root.
 The simplest way would be to reinstall.
 Can you do that?

-#4 Updated by cbelldina about 4 years ago
+#4 Updated by cbelldina over 4 years ago

 If you mean reinstall such as Fedora/Amahi...I'd rather not.
 I do have a some data on there.
 Is there a plan B option?